Workflow Automation - Tray.io

 Connector configuration and authentication hardening

 Tray.io connectors break most often at authentication expiry and API version mismatches.
-We configure OAuth refresh handling, set up service accounts where personal tokens are currently in use, and document the auth dependencies so a credential rotation does not silently kill five workflows at once.
+We configure OAuth refresh handling, replace personal tokens with service accounts, and document auth dependencies so a credential rotation does not silently kill five workflows at once.

 Multi-step workflow architecture with branching logic

 We design workflows with explicit branch conditions for every data state - including nulls, empty arrays, and unexpected API responses.
-Each decision point is labeled and the logic is documented in the workflow description field, not just in someone's head or a Notion doc that will drift out of date.
+Each decision point is labeled and documented in the workflow description field, not in a Notion doc that will drift out of date.

 Error handling, retries, and dead-letter routing

 Tray's built-in error handling steps are underused in most mid-market deployments.
-We wire up try-catch branches, configure retry counts on connector steps prone to rate limiting, and route failed payloads to a logging endpoint or Slack channel so failures surface immediately instead of silently.
+We wire up try-catch branches, configure retry counts on steps prone to rate limiting, and route failed payloads to a logging endpoint or Slack channel so failures surface immediately.

 Custom scripting step review and refactoring

-The scripting step in Tray.io is where fragile logic accumulates.
-We audit existing JavaScript in scripting steps, add input validation, replace hardcoded IDs with workflow-level config variables, and add inline comments so the code is maintainable by someone other than its original author.
+The scripting step is where fragile logic accumulates.
+We audit existing JavaScript, add input validation, replace hardcoded IDs with workflow-level config variables, and add inline comments so the code is maintainable by someone other than its original author.

 Cross-platform data mapping and transformation

-We build the field mapping layer between your source and destination systems - CRM to data warehouse, marketing automation to CRM, ERP to billing - using Tray's data mapping tools and scripting steps.
-We document every transformation so QA and future changes do not require reverse-engineering the workflow.
+We build the field mapping layer between your source and destination systems - CRM to data warehouse, marketing automation to CRM, ERP to billing - using Tray's data mapping tools and scripting steps, with every transformation documented for future changes.

 Workflow governance, naming conventions, and handoff documentation

-Tray.io environments at mid-market companies often accumulate dozens of workflows with names like 'test copy final v3.'
+Tray.io environments often accumulate dozens of workflows named 'test copy final v3.'
 We establish folder structure, naming conventions, environment tagging, and a workflow registry so your ops team can own the environment after we leave without calling us every time something needs to change.

 How a Tray.io engagement with us runs.